sjl/.plan/README.markdown

 a few weeks in case I end up needing anything from it.
 Glad I've got everything scripted up around this — much easier to do it this time.

+Started BS Lab 2.
+Not going to do the extra credit this time, I just don't have the spare time at the moment.
+Too much going on all at once.

+Installed Weechat+wee-slack and irssi on my laptop.
+Going to give irssi a try for a while as an IRC client, which would let me reserve Weechat (which I don't really like all that much) for Slack.
+Irssi config was a little janky, but I think I got something dogfoodable for now.

+Installed the Python lib for the next rotation on the VM in a venv.